Table of Contents

 Step 2: Educational Credential Assessment (ECA)

-If your highest education is outside Canada, you need ECA.
+If your highest education is outside Canada, you need an ECA.

-If your highest qualification is completed in Canada, you usually don’t need ECA.
+If your highest degree is completed in Canada, you do not need ECA.

 Step 3: Create Express Entry Profile